blitz-js/blitz/packages/generator/templates/minimalapp/README.md

 - The `app/` folder is a container for most of your project.
 This is where you’ll put any pages or API routes.

-- `db/` is where your database configuration goes.
-If you’re writing models or checking migrations, this is where to go.

 - `public/` is a folder where you will put any static assets.
 If you have images, files, or videos which you want to use in your app, this is where to put them.

-- `integrations/` is a folder to put all third-party integrations like with Stripe, Sentry, etc.

 - `test/` is a folder where you can put test utilities and integration tests.